 Events at the Stonnington History Centre

-Bookings are required, and open at 10am on the first day of the month prior to the event.
+Where bookings are required, they open at 10am on the first day of the month prior to the event.

-All sessions take place at the Stonnington History Centre or at Northbrook Pop-Up Gallery, both at 1257 High Street, Malvern (behind Malvern Library), unless specified otherwise.
+All sessions take place at the Stonnington History Centre Exhibition Space at 1257 High Street, Malvern (behind Malvern Library), unless specified otherwise.

 The City of Stonnington will be taking photographs and/or filming at events.
-Your image may be reproduced by the City of Stonnington in publications and/or promotional materials (including online publications), on its website and/or on social media.
-See www.stonnington.vic.gov.au/privacy-statement for further information.
+Your image may be reproduced in publications and/or promotional materials, on our website and/or social media.
+See our privacy statement for further information.

 Family History Club